Everybody wants straight teeth. It’s just a fact.

 According to the company, if you have “minor or medium malocclusion,” you could be a could candidate.
 This basically means if you have any of these conditions, SnapCorrect may be a good option for you:

 - Overbites and underbites

 For those with severe crowding, bone structure issues, or oral diseases, you probably’ can’t get these clear aligners.

 The basic idea behind SnapCorrect aligners is that you get custom-made plastic aligners that gradually shift your teeth into the desired position.
 Usually, you’ll wear them for a few weeks before moving onto the next size of aligners, which shift your teeth even further.

 Differences Between SnapCorrect And Other Invisible Aligners

-You may have heard of similar options, like Invisalign, SmileDirectClub, or ClearCorrect.
+You may have heard of similar options, like Invisalign, SmileDirectClub, ClearCorrect or Candid Co.
 All of these companies offer products that essentially do the same thing: correct your smile with invisible teeth aligners.